all perfumes and colognes smell the same

 • Bergamot

-Now, these notes are loved by consumers, and many brands tap into these ingredients which is also the reason why they end up smelling the same.
+Now, these ubiquitous ingredients are loved by consumers, and many brands tap into them, which is also the reason why they often end up smelling the same.

-Another example is colognes that are citrus-based, often relying on bergamot as the top note.
-Similarly, gourmand scents frequently feature vanilla and tonka bean, creating comparable sweet aromas.
+Another example is colognes that are citrus-based, often relying on bergamot as the top note, which can make men smell fresh and vibrant.
+Similarly, gourmand blends frequently feature vanilla and tonka bean, creating comparable sweet aromas.

 perfume duplication and trends

-When Pierre Bourdon released Davidoff’s Cool Water in 1988 as a fresh aquatic scent, other brands quickly developed similar fragrances to meet the demand.
-This practice is known as “inspiration,” or “duplication.”
+When perfumer Pierre Bourdon released Davidoff’s Cool Water in 1988 as a fresh aquatic scent, other brands quickly developed similar fragrances to meet the demand.
+This practice is known as “inspiration.”
 It allows brands to compete without reinventing the wheel.

-In some cases, “dupes” are intentionally crafted to mimic high-end perfumes but are sold at more affordable prices just like clones.
-These often use a similar blend of notes to achieve a nearly identical scent.
-I frequently encounter this with many Middle Eastern fragrances, which, surprisingly, often perform better than the original scents they imitate.
+In some cases, “dupes” are intentionally crafted to mimic high-end perfumes but are sold at more affordable prices, just like clones.
+These often replicate the DNA of the original, using a similar blend to smell exactly like it.
+I frequently encounter this with many Middle Eastern fragrances, which, surprisingly, often perform better than the originals they imitate.

-To give you an example of what dupes or clones are, here are some popular brands and perfume houses with scents you might not know have been replicated.
+To give you an example of what dupes or clones are, here are some popular fragrance houses and brands you might not know have been replicated.

 Designer/NicheDupes/Clones